NorfairKing/smos/smos-docs-site/content/pages/smos-query/standard-arguments.markdown

 ---
-title: Standard arguments to `smos-query` commands
+title: Standard arguments to smos-query commands
+description: Documentation about the standard arguments that you can pass to multiple of the smos-query commands
 ---

 ## Filters